eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/chartbox.rst

 Chart Controls
 ^^^^^^^^^^^^^^
-Displays an informative dialog with the key combination to execute actions on the chart.
+Opens a contextual help panel describing the chart type, usage tips, available mouse and keyboard interactions, and a link to the full documentation page.
-It is also possible to access this dialog by clicking on the |info| button displayed in the same chart box.
+It is also possible to open this panel by clicking the |help| button in the chart header.

 .. figure:: /rst/figures/screenshots/Chartbox_info.png